villano-lab/nrCascadeSim/docs/source/03_Libraries.rst

 ---------------

-In this header is contained prototypes for functions to furnish simple representations of the Lindhard ionization model [REF].
+In this header is contained prototypes for functions to furnish simple representations of the Lindhard ionization model [Lindhard1963]_.
 They generally help return the ionization yield fraction given at a particular starting energy (in **eV**).
 There are also specified functions to return the ionization for an atom slowing down from one starting energy to another (as would happen in one step of the cascade).
 Again, as in `cascadeProd.h` there are separate functions for each isotope